juliosong/blog/_posts/2019-08-16-linguistics-in-three-body-part-2.md

   overlay_image: /assets/images/santif.jpg
   show_overlay_excerpt: false
   image_description: "My copy of the Three-Body trilogy."
-  caption: "My copy of the Three-Body trilogy."
+  caption: "My copy of the _Three-Body_ trilogy."
   teaser: /assets/images/santif.jpg
 ---

 In ["The linguistic view in _Three-Body_ (Part 1)"]({{ site.baseurl }}{% post_url 2019-08-15-linguistics-in-three-body-part-1 %}) I briefly introduced the phenomenal sci-fi trilogy [_Remembrance of Earth's Past_](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past), aka "Three-Body," written by the Chinese author [Cixin Liu](https://en.wikipedia.org/wiki/Liu_Cixin).
 I also recounted my impression of fictional languages in general and concluded that their designs are typically influenced by the authors' own linguistic background and experience.
-This equally applies to the (semi)fictional languages in _Three-Body_, which is what I'll write about in this post and [the next]({{ site.baseurl }}{% post_url 2019-08-17-linguistics-in-three-body-part-3 %}).
-My commentary covers five points in total:
+This applies to the (semi)fictional languages in _Three-Body_ too, which are what I'll write about in this post and [the next]({{ site.baseurl }}{% post_url 2019-08-17-linguistics-in-three-body-part-3 %}).
+My commentary covers five points:

 This post:
 - Liu's future languages